-Companies making this commitment understand that robust red-teaming is essential for building successful products, ensuring public confidence in AI, and guarding against significant national security threats.
+Companies making this commitment understand that, in a manner consistent with privacy laws, regulations and contractual obligations, robust red-teaming is essential for building successful products, ensuring public confidence in AI, and guarding against significant national security threats.
 Model safety and capability evaluations, including red teaming, are an open area of scientific inquiry, and more work remains to be done.
 Companies commit to advancing this area of research, and to developing a multi-faceted, specialized, and detailed red-teaming regime, including drawing on independent domain experts, for all major public releases of new models within scope.
-In designing the regime, they will ensure that they give significant attention to the following:
+In designing the regime, they will ensure that they give significant attention to the following, where relevant to the model's capabilities and use case: